Bounded Languages Described by GF(2)-grammars: Subsets of a* b*

 On the other hand, multiplication of formal power series does not \emph{always} correspond to the GF(2)-concatenation of languages.
 Indeed, GF(2)-concatenation of subsets of $a^* b^*$ does not have to be a subset of $a^* b^*$.
 However, the correspondence does hold in the following important special case.

-\begin{lm} If $K \subset a^*$ and $L \subset a^* b^*$, then $\Dual(K \odot L) = \Dual(K) \cdot \Dual(L)$.
-The same conclusion holds when $K \subset a^* b^*$ and $L \subset b^*$. \end{lm} \begin{proof}[Sketch of the proof.]
-Follows from definitions. \end{proof}
+\begin{lm} If $K \subseteq a^*$ and $L \subseteq a^* b^*$, then $\Dual(K \odot L) = \Dual(K) \cdot \Dual(L)$.
+The same conclusion holds when $K \subseteq a^* b^*$ and $L \subseteq b^*$. \end{lm} \begin{proof}[Sketch of the proof] Follows from definitions. \end{proof}

 Denote the set of all algebraic power series from $\F[[a]]$ by $\A$.
-By Christol's theorem~\cite{christol}, the set $\A$ coresponds to the set of all 2-automatic languages over an alphabet $\{a\}$.
+By Christol's theorem~\cite{christol}, $\A$ corresponds to the set of all 2-automatic languages over $\{a\}$.
 Similarly, denote the set of all algebraic power series from $\F[[b]]$ by $\B$.